Tinram/Go-Notes/README.md

 + cannot receive from each channel = whichever operation tried first will block until completion: need multiplex = `select`
 + creates series of receivers / conditionals for channels
 + makes goroutine wait on multiple communication operations
-+ blocks until one of its cases can run, then executes that case; chooses one at random if multiple cases are ready
++ `default` case run if no other case is ready, otherwise ...
-+ for where only first goroutine returned is acted upon
++ blocks until one of the cases can run, then executes that case; chooses one at random if multiple cases are ready

 ```go
 select {